backdrop-contrib/grid_field_formatter/README.md

-- Then, browse to the "Manage Display" settings page, for an entity (Node content type, for example) with one of the field of the type that was selected in 2.a, to configure the formatter (See attached screenshots).
+- Then, browse to the "Manage Display" settings page, for an entity (Node content type, for example) with one of the field of the type that was selected in 2.a, to configure the formatter.
 For example: the page content type:
-Home » Administration » Structure » Content types » Page » Manage display
+Home » Adminn » Structure » types » managage » Page » Manage display

 In the field formatter settings form, enable Grid Field Formatter and provide the number of columns (don't forget to save the form).